AWS Installation Prerequisites

 Refer to Using HTTPS for details on how to create and provide this information.

-Configure an Identity Provider
+Configure Google Auth or Other Identity Provider

 For production deployments Apcera supports various third-party identity providers, including Google auth, Crowd, LDAP, and Microsoft Active Directory.